miklevin/mlseo/README.md

 ### Restart Kernel & Clear All Outputs A LOT

-And lastly, shortcuts always get deleted between Jupyter reinstalls so here's my most important shortcut.
+And lastly, shortcuts always get deleted between Jupyter re-installs so here's my most important shortcut.
 It's always a good time to Restart kernel and clear all outputs.
 ```javascript
 {
     "shortcuts": [